Francisco Ginella: Los Angeles FC

 In December 2019, Ginella was purchased by MLS club Los Angeles FC for $2.5 million, signing a four-year contract.
 He made his debut for the club in LAFC's CONCACAF Champions League Round of 16 tie, playing the entirety of the away leg at Club León, which his side lost 2–0.
 Ginella also played a part, albeit much more subdued, in the second leg, registering seven minutes off the bench in place of Eduard Atuesta.
 Ginella made appearances in the club's first two MLS matches of the season as well, starting against Inter Miami and being subbed on against the Philadelphia Union.
 On October 11 2020, Ginella scored his first goal in a 3–1 win against the Seattle Sounders.

 On August 12, 2024, Ginella and Los Angeles FC agreed to terminate his contract.

 Nacional (loan)

 On July 18, 2022, Ginella was loaned out to Uruguayan club Nacional for a 12-month long loan.

 Al Rayyan SC

 After leaving Los Angeles FC, Ginella joins Qatar Stars League club Al Rayyan SC on September 24, 2024.

 International career

 As a youth international, Ginella has represented Uruguay at the 2019 FIFA U-20 World Cup, 2019 Pan American Games and the 2020 CONMEBOL Pre-Olympic Tournament.

-In May 2024, Ginella was named in the first ever Uruguay A' national team squad.
-He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.
+In May 2024, Ginella was named in the first ever Uruguay local national team squad.
+He made his Uruguay local team debut on 31 May 2024 in a goalless draw against Costa Rica.